kjhall04/Filament-Logs/README.md

 ```sh
 python GUI/MAIN.py
 ```
-- Access the inventory, log usage, add new rolls, and view stats in your browser.
+- Access the inventory, log usage, add new rolls, mark favorites, and view stats in your browser.
 - Use the search bar and pagination to quickly find filament rolls.
+- Search for "favorite" to filter and display only favorite rolls (gold stars).
 - Barcode scanner input works in focused fields; scale integration is available if supported.

 ### Terminal